nuclio/nuclio/docs/devel/contributing.md

 All Nuclio artifacts are versioned.
 They take their versions from variables in **v3io/version-go/version.go**.

-These variables are being set by the linker during link time using `-X`.
+During link time, the linker set the version variables using the `-X` flag.

 Since there is an auto-fallback to "latest", if you want to use versioned binaries, make sure to pass the following as part of the `Go tool arguments` in the Run/Debug configuration:
 ```